syncfusion-content/uwp-docs/uwp/TreeMap/Grouping.md

 ### ChildPath:

-You must specify ChildPath for each and every hierarchical level of TreeMap.
+You must specify [`ChildPath`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeMap.TreeMapHierarchicalLevel.html#Syncfusion_UI_Xaml_TreeMap_TreeMapHierarchicalLevel_ChildPath) for each and every hierarchical level of TreeMap.
 It is a path to a field on the source object, which serves as the “Child” for the level specified.
-Based upon the ChildPath, the treemap contains child items.
+Based upon the [`ChildPath`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeMap.TreeMapHierarchicalLevel.html#Syncfusion_UI_Xaml_TreeMap_TreeMapHierarchicalLevel_ChildPath), the treemap contains child items.

 Code Sample: